-- The t-statistic is the distance of the sample mean from the hypothesised parameter value, measured in units of the standard error. - When you will perform a test on categorical variables you will see a different type of test statistic (the chi-squared statistic).
+- The t-statistic is the difference between the sample and hypothesised mean, divided by the variation in sample means due to random sampling. - When you will perform a test on categorical variables you will see a different type of test statistic (the chi-squared statistic).